animehunter123/kickstarts_ubuntu_and_mdt/repo_downloaders/pypi/README.md

 YOU NEED TO RUN THESE SCRIPTS ON THE TARGET OS SO THAT IT FETCHES THAT SPECIFIC ENVIRONMENT OF PYPI.

-I.e. use Rocky93 VM to get a pypi_rocky93, or a Windows10 with Python12.2 to get pypi_win10_py122
+I.e. if you used Rocky93 VM it will get a pypi_rocky93, elsea Windows10 with Python12.2 to get pypi_win10_py122, for example.

 @@@```

-* Make a HOST FRESH VM using the TARGET OS and ARCHITECTURE (i.e. 8C/32GBRAM with Rocky9.3 Python3.9.18)
+* FIRST, Make a HOST FRESH VM using the TARGET OS and ARCHITECTURE (i.e. 8C/32GBRAM with Rocky9.3 Python3.9.18)

-* Mount the nas destination directory via /etc/fstab: ```172.16.0.5:/volume1/MYSITENAS-Data /mnt/MYSITENAS-Data nfs defaults 0 0```
+* NEXT, the nas destination directory via /etc/fstab: ```172.16.0.5:/volume1/MYSITENAS-Data /mnt/MYSITENAS-Data nfs defaults 0 0```

-* Copy the shell scripts, and look over them, currently I set them to DOWNLOAD INTO: ```TARGET="/mnt/MYSITENAS-Data/repos/pypi-pipdownloaded" # make sure you mounted it on your host```
+* THEN, Copy the shell scripts, and look over them, currently I set them to DOWNLOAD INTO: ```TARGET="/mnt/MYSITENAS-Data/repos/pypi-pipdownloaded" # make sure you mounted it on your host```

-* Launch the scripts carefully in order (RUN IT AS ROOT)... basically...:
+* Launch/Read the scripts carefully in order (RUN IT AS ROOT)... basically...:

 * ./1*.sh  # this makes a result01 file (index.html of full pypi.org)
 * ./2*.txt # MAKE A CRONJOB to CLEAN UP THE .cache/pip folder...BEFORE DOWNLOADING PACKAGES